Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

   - Administer the course wellness survey through Google Forms
   - Administer the weekly technical quiz through Google Forms

+- Preparation for the Live Coding Session:
+- Release the GitHub classroom link for today's practical assignment
+- Release the YouTube Live link for today's laboratory assignment
+- Publish the practical assignment sheet on the course web site

 - Live Coding Session through YouTube Live:
-  - Release the practical assignment link through Slack
   - Interactively review select answers to the weekly technical quiz
   - Briefly review the technical question, topics, and ideas for the week
   - Conduct a Live Coding session to implement key parts of the practical